triSYCL/sycl/sycl/doc/GettingStartedXilinxFPGA.md

 ## Installing the Xilinx XRT runtime

+First be careful that `LD_LIBRARY_PATH` does not have the XRT libraries in it because it might mess up with the unit tests linking in the build process.

 ```bash
 # Get the latest Xilinx runtime.
 You might try the master branch instead...
 # Use either ssh